Adelost/entity-component-systems-study/README.md

 ### Note on Thread Safety

 Some of the custom data structures  make use static variables when allocating memory.
-This is generally not thread safe.
+As mentioned in section [Memory Allocators](#memory-allocators), this is generally not thread safe.
 Multithreading is out of scope in this study, but if needed this can probably be fixed with the C++ keyword `thread_local` that allows each thread to have its own copy of the variable.

 ## Hardware